kenSpicer/ken-s-notebook/README.md

 Today is Monday, April 13, 2026.
 No work today.
 No lessons completed.
 Today is Tuesday, April 14, 2026.
 Household duties + doctors appointments.
 No lessons completed.
 Today is Wednesday, April 15, 2026.
 Tax day.
 No lessons completed.
+Today is Friday, April 17, 2026.
+No lessons completed.